1934 Estonian coup d'état: Background

 Estonia's 1920 constitution permitted citizens to petition to change laws and establish new ones, akin to Switzerland.
 If at least 25 thousand citizens were to give their signatures to put a draft law to a referendum, a referendum had to take place and the changes were to be implemented if passed.
 During the 1930s, the Great Depression hit Estonia hard and sharply highlighted the weak points of the state.
 During 1932-33, the Government of Estonia changed 5 times.
 Most Estonian citizens felt the need for a more stable executive power.
 This was hoped to be achieved by establishing the position of President which had been hitherto absent.
 In 1933, the Vaps Movement submitted a bill to amend the constitution, which was to create the position of head of state with great power and turn Estonia into a presidential republic.
 The Riigikogu had also made various proposals for amendments to the Constitution, although when they came to a referendum, they weren't approved.
 However, in the referendum held on October 14–16, 1933, the amendments to the constitution drawn up by the Vaps movement were approved.
 After the passage of the referendum, Jaan Tõnisson's fourth cabinet resigned on October 17, 1933, and Konstantin Päts became "prime minister in the role of head of state".
 The new constitution entered into force on January 24, 1934 and the first round of elections for the governor was to take place on April 22 and 23, 1934.
-According to the new draft constitution, both the head of state and the 50-member Riigikogu would have had to been elected directly by the people.
+According to the new draft constitution, both the head of state and the 50-member Riigikogu would have had to be elected directly by the people.
 The constitution, which was approved by a large majority, preserved all previous civil and political liberties and the right of petitioning.